Gambling Addiction Lawsuits

 Platforms Under Legal Scrutiny

 The legal focus is not limited to one company.
 DraftKings and FanDuel are at the center of many claims.
-They are the most prolific, and you see their ads any time you turn a game on.
+They are the most prolific, and you see their ads whenever you turn on a game.
 But they are not alone.
 Lawsuits and regulatory actions have targeted multiple sportsbook operators for deceptive promotions, aggressive VIP programs, and failures around responsible gaming safeguards.

 Investigations examine whether these companies knowingly profited from compulsive users while ignoring clear warning signs.
 That includes continued marketing to self-excluded players, acceptance of high-risk funding methods, and promotional language that minimized real financial risk.